Everything You Need to Know About Jeep Halo Lights

 Halo Lighting Technology

 Your first step in picking out your Jeep halo lights will be to go to your make and model page to see what's available to you.
+You can do this by clicking in the orange bar in the header and making your selections.
 Most Jeep models offer you an option of both LED lighting products and Plasma lighting products.
 Both of these lighting types offer you different advantages, so if you're not already familiar with the benefits of each, you'll want to read up first.

 Neither of these lighting types was used in the original halo ring.
 Halos were invented at the beginning of the '00s by BMW and used CCFL (cold cathode fluorescent lighting) technology.
 When people saw this new look, it caught on like wildfire and has continued growing in popularity.
 Halo rings have come a long way since they first started, and CCFLs are no longer available, having been retired when newer and better lighting types came into play.